 Hung is the Founder/CEO of Workshape.io a new way to find talent, check it out or contact him to find out more.
-He is a wealth of knowledge and experience on hiring in startups having been a recruiter prior to creating Workshape.
+He’s probably best known for curating the hugley popular Recruiting Brainfood newsletter.
+If you haven’t subscribed already I highly recommend it.
+He has a wealth of knowledge and experience on hiring in startups having been a recruiter prior to creating Workshape.

 Best for his wealth of experience.
 On twitter @HungLee

 Proper talent hacker.
 Innovative, creative, globetrotting Dutchman.
 When he’s not busy being far cooler than I am he is building tech teams.
 Currently advising startups on hiring he previously worked at improbable.io.
 You can follow his blog here.

 Best for being cynical about traditional hiring methods.
 On twitter: @willemwijnans

 For the senior stuff…when you’ve got the funding or revenue to afford an executive search firm

 Ann-Christine is the Managing Partner at Ethan Partners, executive search and assessment.
 In their words “We have successfully supported some of the fastest growing companies in more than 50 markets including some of the world’s greatest startups.”
 Ann-Christine has been Global Head of International Recruiting for Rocket Internet and Groupon so she knows a thing or two about scaling companies.

 Best for being really quite smart and down to earth.
 On twitter @ethanpartners